redhat-adsa/HowWeEnable/workshops/git_101/03-advanced.md

 The process to review code is nearly the same with all git services, since we are using github for this training we will show how to do it here.

-1. Click the Pull Request tab, then from the Pull Request page, choose the pull request you would like to review.
+1. Click the **Pull Request* tab and then from the **Pull Request** page, choose the pull request you would like to review.

    Example: